Successive Interference Cancellation for Bandlimited Channels with Direct Detection: Conclusion

 \section{Conclusion}

 Three receiver architectures were compared for DD receivers with oversampling: JDD, SDD, and SIC.
-SDD can exhibit significant rate loss compared to JDD, especially for BM.
+SDD exhibits significant rate loss compared to JDD, especially for BM.
 SIC with MLC/MSD can approach JDD performance with only a few SIC stages.
 Simulations with polar codes showed that BM can significantly outperform intensity modulation (IM) for practical receivers.
 Gibbs sampling reduces the detector complexity as compared to the FBA.
 Simulations at low SNR showed that a few iterations suffice to achieve rates close to the JDD rates.
-At large SNR, Gibbs sampling can stall.
+At high SNR, Gibbs sampling can stall.

 There are many open research problems.
 For example, symmetric constellations exhibit phase ambiguities that motivate the use of asymmetric constellations, pulse shaping, or probabilistic constellation shaping.
 Similarly, one may analyze performance with noise before DD, e.g., shot noise or noise from transmitter components.